-A report by the Cybercrime Magazine suggests that global cybercrime will causes losses worth $10.5 trillion annually by 2025.
+A report by Cybercrime Magazine suggests that global cybercrime will cause losses worth $10.5 trillion annually by 2025.
 In comparison, US companies currently spend $400 billion per year to stop cyber-attacks.
 Cybersecurity training needs some investments.
 Companies can limit numerous attacks by spending one time on training.
 Trained network security experts or specialists can save the big bucks spent paying for ransomware attacks, cleaning up the data, and fixing networks, accounts, and files that have already been compromised.
 Cybersecurity training is one of the top cost-reducing factors that help in saving significant expenses.

 2. Build customer trust

 The incidents of data breaches can impact customers’ trust.
 Data security builds a strong reputation for your company, making it a reliable brand.
-Cybersecurity readiness and compliance keeps you at the top of the game, elevating your reputation among investors, and customers.
+Cybersecurity readiness and compliance keep you at the top of the game, elevating your reputation among investors, and customers.